 Dogs especially are such creatures of habit that they tend to remember their times for meals and walks.
 Big or dramatic shifts for things like this in pets can definitely stress them out.
 Be sure to slowly transition them to the new times so that they can settle into a new routine.
 Plus treats are often welcomed to bribe them.
 Why not explore one of the great dog parks close by?

 Be Alert When Driving

-Last week it may have been light when you left work, but this week it’s pitch black.
-Like all things it’s much tougher to see when it’s dark out.
+Last week it may have been light out when you left for the grocery store at 5:30, but this week it’s pitch black.
+Like all things, it’s much tougher to see when it’s dark out.
 Make sure as you’re adjusting in the first few weeks after the time change to pay extra attention to pedestrians when driving and road signs you might be used to seeing more clearly.

 Like everything else, our bodies take time to adjust.
 If you typically eat lunch at 12:30 in the afternoon, then you can probably count on hearing your stomach growl at 11:30 in the morning those first few weeks.
-Bring some light snacks to the office so you don’t end up eating your lunch way earlier than you usual.
-The same goes if you’re an early dinner eater as well, if you typically eat dinner early at around 5:30, chances are you’ll probably be getting hungry around 4pm before you leave the office.
+Eat some light snacks so you don’t end up eating lunch way earlier than you usual.
+The same goes if you’re an early dinner eater as well, if you typically eat dinner early at around 5:30, chances are you’ll probably be getting hungry around 4 pm before you wrap up work for the day.

 For Your Home

 Change the Batteries in Your Smoke Detectors

 As silly as it sounds, this has become a ritual for most and a twice a year reminder to check on these important devices.
 You’d much rather check and change the battery now then have it beep at you in the middle of the night!

 Like we do in the spring for spring cleaning, the middle point of fall is a great time to take care of the cleaning tasks around the house you may have neglected over the summer and early fall months.
 Plus with the Redskins unwatchable and baseball season now over, you’ve got a lot more free time on your Sunday afternoons!